COALESCE

 Can COALESCE accept more than two arguments?

 Yes.
-COALESCE accepts any number of arguments and returns the first non-null one.
-This is useful for multi-level fallback chains, such as COALESCE(preferred_phone, mobile_phone, work_phone, 'N/A').
+COALESCE accepts any number of arguments and returns the first non-NULL one.
+This enables multi-level fallback chains such as COALESCE(preferred_email, work_email, 'noreply@example').

 Is COALESCE evaluated lazily?

 Yes.
-PostgreSQL stops evaluating arguments as soon as it finds the first non-null value.
-Arguments to the right of the first non-null argument are not evaluated.
+PostgreSQL stops evaluating arguments as soon as it finds the first non-NULL value—arguments to the right of that value are never evaluated.
+This matters when later arguments involve expensive subqueries or functions with side effects.